codybrookshear/cube/README.md

 The sample text files (cubes.txt and words.txt) come from the same location.

-The .pro file and .pro.user file in this directory are auto-generated by the Qt Creator IDE.
+The cube.pro file in this directory are auto-generated by the Qt Creator IDE.

 All other source files (.cpp and .h) are the work of Cody Brookshear.